Welcome to the Professional Baseball Circuit (PBC) — a daily fictional online Out of the Park Baseball league.

-The PBC aims to stand out among online leagues.
+The Professional Baseball Circuit aims to stand out among online leagues.
 Remember, this is a distinct, fictional league in a fictional baseball world.
 Avoid making assumptions based on the MLB.
 While the core of the game remains, elements like finance, schedules, and roster regulations might diverge from the MLB.

 Our league has four defining characteristics: